yuzuponikemi/infoseeker/README.md

         ```bash
         cp config.py.example config.py
         ```
     *   Open `config.py` and add your Slack webhook URL.
+For a detailed guide on how to get a Slack webhook URL, see the [Slack Webhook Guide](doc/slack_webhook_guide.md).

 ## Usage